Prepare for your external quality assessment

 Documenting the assessment and action plan

-• Most recent self-assessment against the current IPPF
+• Most recent self-assessment against the GIAS

 • Most recent external quality assessment report